Save up to 25%… Shop Our Birthday Sale Now!

 Searching for Himalayan “Viagra” a.k.a.
 Cordyceps sinensis.

-This practice persists to date supported by scientific studies.
-For instance, one study found caterpillars with Cordyceps to enhance libido by 66% (1).
+To date, scientific studies have supported this practice.
+For instance, one study found caterpillars with cordyceps to enhance libido by 66% [1].

 Cordyceps and climate change.